Uniform (band)

-Uniform is an American industrial metal band, formed in 2013 in New York by vocalist Michael Berdan and guitarist Ben Greenberg.
-The current line-up of the band features Mike Sharp on drums.
+Uniform is an American industrial metal and noise rock band, formed in 2013 in New York City by vocalist Michael Berdan and guitarist Ben Greenberg.
+The current lineup of the band also features Mike Sharp and Michael Blume on drums, and Brad Truax on bass.

 History

 Greenberg previously played with The Men and Pygmy Shrews whereas Berdan sang for Drunkdriver and York Factory Complaint.
 The band came together after Greenberg and Berdan, who played in bands 3 years prior, started living on the same street.
 The duo recorded their eponymous 12" single, which was released in 2014.
 Their debut studio album, 2015's Perfect World, was issued on Alter Records.
 For the release of 2016's Ghosthouse EP, the band signed to Sacred Bones Records.

 2017 saw the release of the band's second album, Wake in Fright.
 Following the tour with experimental metal band The Body, Berdan contributed to their 2018 album I Have Fought Against It, But I Can't Any Longer., and the bands released a collaborative record Mental Wounds Not Healing.
 The band also enlisted Liturgy and Zs drummer Greg Fox for its third studio album, 2018's The Long Walk.
 A second collaborative album with The Body, titled Everything That Dies Someday Comes Back, was issued in 2019.
 In January 2020, the band released the track "Awakening" as a part of the Adult Swim single series.
 In June 2020, the band announced their fourth album, Shame, and released its lead single "Delco".
 The second single from the album, "Dispatches From the Gutter," was released in July 2020 with an accompanying music video.
 Released on September 11, 2020, the record was mixed by Randall Dunn and features Mike Sharp on drums.
 In the same year, the band contributed the track "Catholic Town" to Jesse Draxler's compilation, Reigning Cement.

+In June 2024, the band announced the release of their fifth studio album, American Standard, which will feature the extended line-up with the addition of touring drummer Michael Blume and bassist Brad Truax.
+The announcement was accompanied by the release of the lead single, "This Is Not a Prayer".
+The record will be supported by a North American summer tour.